Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

 That is a key reason why the `foo()` function (which returns a flow) is not marked with `suspend` modifier.
-By itself `foo()` returns quickly and does not wait for anything.
-The flow starts every time it is collected, that is why we see that when we call `collect` again we get "Flow started" printed again.
+By itself, `foo()` returns quickly and does not wait for anything.
+The flow starts every time it is collected, that is why we see that when we call `collect` again, we get "Flow started" printed again.

 ### Flow cancellation